microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Roadmap.md

 The Mixed Reality Toolkit (also known as "vNext") is an all-new product, built to be cross MR/AR/VR/XR platform by design.
 There are two planned pre-releases after which the Mixed Reality Toolkit will become the primary product.

-The Mixed Reality Toolkit will require Unity 2018.3.
+The Mixed Reality Toolkit will require Unity 2018.4.

-> When Unity releases an LTS (Long Term Support) product, the Mixed Reality Toolkit will branch (ex: mrtk_2018_LTS) and require an LTS release.
-This branch will be targeted at developers who wish to have the most stable MRTK on which to build.
-It is expected that the branched Mixed Reality Toolkit will receive bug fixes and no new features.
-The mrtk_development branch will update to the next Unity Tech release (ex: 2019.1) and **may** drop backward compatibility.
+> When Unity releases an LTS (Long Term Support) product, the Mixed Reality Toolkit will update to the LTS release.
+MRTK will also support the latest non-beta (ex: 2019.1) tech branch version of Unity, at the time at which MRTK was released.

 ## New Architecture